larocs/SAC_uav/README.md

 | ------------------ |---------------- | -------------- |
 | My awesome model   |     85%         |      95%       |

->📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
+>📋  Include a table of results from your paper and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
  -->

 ## License